As the girls enter the Senior School, we build on their earlier learning to encourage creativity, intellectual curiosity and independence.

 In Year 9, pupils are able to choose to continue a combination of two foreign languages.
 Extra English, Extra French and Curriculum Support are offered as before.
 Pupils begin their GCSE courses for maths and the three separate sciences.

 Throughout Years 7, 8 and 9 we give pupils a wide range of experiences designed to help them make informed decisions about their GCSE options.
 The curriculum provides continuity, enabling pupils to develop their knowledge from the previous Key Stage.
+Part way through Year 9, pupils are asked to think seriously about which subjects they would like to study to GCSE level and asked to make their GCSE Option choices.

 Our Year 7, Year 8 and Year 9 Curriculum Booklets provide an overview of life in each particular year group.